diyjac/SDC-P4/README.md

 1. Faster: Less point counting means less time spent processing.
 2. Allow for increase confidence in subsequent frame processing

 What this means is that since we are optimizing on speed, the less time we spend on processing each frame matters.
 Counting just half the lane line points is good enough for when we initialize the **Line** module.
-Especially if it needs to do this in the middle of the video when a faster line tracking algorithm has a miss and needs to start over (see section 3.3.2 Lane Tracking for further discussion).
+Especially if it needs to do this in the middle of the video when a faster line-tracking algorithm has a miss and needs to start over (see section 3.3.2 Lane Tracking for further discussion).
 In addition, we are assuming only half the points were counted in our confidence lane line detection algorithm (see section 3.3.3 Confidence Calculations)

 #### 3.2.6 Lane Line Measurements